WyomingSoftware/noditor/README.md

 * **Noditor Module** (Stats collection node_module for your app)
 * **Noditor Mobile App** (iOS and Android app to display stats)

-Your **Node.js** App will host the Noditor Module to collect stats.
+Your **Node.js App** will host the Noditor Module to collect stats.

 The **Noditor Module** is simple by design and places very little overhead on a host Node.js App.
 It uses just a tiny amount of memory and CPU usage is nearly undetectable.
-The Noditor Module gathers stats and serves the data to the Noditor Mobile App, CURL and other HTTP requests upon request.
+The Noditor Module gathers stats and serves the data to the Noditor Mobile App, CURL and other HTTP requests.
 It retains a small set of data inside a Node.js App.
 The size of the data retained can be altered.

-The **Noditor Mobile** App accesses the stats gathered by the Noditor Module.
+The **Noditor Mobile App** accesses the stats gathered by the Noditor Module.

 Noditor as a monitoring system is not a replacement for the big boy monitors but it does not overwhelm a Node.js App like they do.